Bill Buckner's 1986 World Series error: Buckner, the Red Sox, and the Mets beyond 1986

 Buckner began receiving death threats and was heckled and booed by some of his own home fans, often with the false belief or implication that his play alone could have instantly won the series for the Red Sox.
 Meanwhile, he was the focal point of derision from the fans of opposing teams on the road—especially when he faced the Mets in spring training of 1987—and during his first regular-season at bat at Yankee Stadium.
-He made his 2,500th career hit on May 19, an RBI single in a 4-1 road loss to the Kansas City Royals, but the Red Sox released Buckner on July 23 after he recorded a .273 batting average, 2 home runs, and 42 RBI in 75 games.
+He recorded his 2,500th career hit on May 19, an RBI single in a 4-1 road loss to the Kansas City Royals, but the Red Sox released Buckner on July 23 after he recorded a .273 batting average, 2 home runs, and 42 RBI in 75 games.

 After spending his last few seasons with the California Angels, Kansas City Royals, and the Red Sox, Buckner became the 21st player in MLB history to play in four decades.
 He ended his career with 2,715 hits and 498 doubles, having batted over .300 seven times.
 Buckner led his league in assists four times, with his 1985 mark remaining the American League (AL) record.
 He retired with the fourth-most assists by a first baseman (1,351) in major league history despite not playing the position regularly until he was 27 years old.
 After retiring as a player, Buckner became a real estate developer in Idaho.
 He coached a number of Minor League Baseball (MiLB) teams before leaving baseball in 2014.